yingweiwo

 Additional Infomation

-Carfilzomib is indicated for the treatment of adult patients with relapsed or refractory multiple myeloma who have received one to three lines of therapy in combination with lenalidomide and dexamethasone; or dexamethasone; or daratumumab and dexamethasone; or daratumumab and hyaluronidase-fihj and dexamethasone; or isatuximab and dexamethasone.
-It is also indicated as a single agent for the treatment of patients with relapsed or refractory multiple myeloma who have received one or more lines of therapy.
+Carfilzomib is indicated for the treatment of adult patients with relapsed or refractory multiple myeloma who have received one to three lines of prior therapy, in combination with lenalidomide and dexamethasone; or dexamethasone; or daratumumab and dexamethasone; or daratumumab, hyaluronidase-fihj and dexamethasone; or ixartuximab and dexamethasone.
+It can also be used as monotherapy for the treatment of relapsed or refractory multiple myeloma patients who have received one or more prior therapies.

 FDA Label

-Kyprolis in combination with daratumumab and dexamethasone, with lenalidomide and dexamethasone, or with dexamethasone alone is indicated for the treatment of adult patients with multiple myeloma who have received at least one prior therapy.
+Carfilzomib (Kyprolis), in combination with daratumumab and dexamethasone, in combination with lenalidomide and dexamethasone, or alone in combination with dexamethasone, is indicated for the treatment of adult patients with multiple myeloma who have received at least one prior line of therapy.

 Treatment of Multiple Myeloma